-The Fund's receivables arise mainly from interest receivable, dividend receivable and capital shares receivable.
+The Fund's receivables arise mainly from interest receivable and capital shares receivable.
 The counterparties involved do not have any history of default with the Fund.
-All these receivables are fully performing.

 Interest receivable arises mainly from interest earned on deposits in banks, other investments and investments in Philippine government and corporate debt securities classified as financial assets at FVTPL.